ibm-cloud-docs/account/bp_account.md

 After you set up your {{site.data.keyword.cloud}} account, you're ready to start planning how you want to organize [resources](#x2004267){: term} and assign access to identities in your account.
 These best practices provide you with the basic building blocks to enable successful and secure app development in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

+You can also manage account resources as code by using Terraform IBM Modules.
+Key modules include [terraform-ibm-iam-account-settings](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings) for account settings, [terraform-ibm-iam-access-group](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group) for access groups, and [terraform-ibm-cbr](https://github.com/terraform-ibm-modules/terraform-ibm-cbr) for context-based restrictions.
+For more information, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+{: tip}

 The following best practices focus on resources that are enabled for {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) and that are assigned to resource groups.
 Classic infrastructure services aren't IAM-enabled, which means that they can't be assigned to resource groups.
 {: note}